m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 # `file` and `filesystem` class

-the `file` object is useful to read and write files on the disk. the `filesystem` object, on the other hand, is useful for performing additional actions on the files and folders.
+The `file` object is useful to read and write files on the disk.
+The `filesystem` object, on the other hand, is useful for performing additional actions on the files and folders.

 ## file

-in this chapter, we'll explore the file class to read / write files on the disk.
+In this chapter, we'll explore the file class to read / write files on the disk.

-### reading files
+### Reading files

-the simplest way to read the files is using the `read` method within the file object. consider the following example.
+The simplest way to read the files is using the `read` method within the file object.
+Consider the following example.

 ```
 void main()